So far we have gone through the following sequence:

 protected mode in the most privileged level.
 In contrast, the

-BTX clients (boot2
+BTX clients (boot2, for

 example), execute in user mode.
 We will see how this is